 Why Is Self-Discipline Important?

 Let’s first go over why self-discipline and willpower are so important.
-Have you ever been tempted to do something for which you later felt guilty about?
+Have you ever been tempted to do something that you later felt guilty about?
 Of course you have.
 We all have.
 Moments like these are usually due to a lapse in judgment or lack of discipline.

 The Science of Self-Discipline

-Second, understand this is a skill that you can cultivate.
-I certainly didn’t come out the womb with high degrees of self-discipline, and I doubt even Jocko Willink did.
+Second, understand that discipline is a skill you can cultivate.
+I certainly didn’t come out of the womb with high degrees of self-discipline, and I doubt even Jocko Willink did.
 But over time, I practiced and honed my skills, such that I began to experience a positive feedback loop.
-I found that by exercising discipline, I was able to more readily achieve the results I desire, which inspired me to practice my discipline further, and so on.
+I found that by exercising discipline, I was able to more readily achieve the results I desired, which inspired me to practice my discipline further, and so on.